 ?all the end of the SPF record, but G Suite uses

-You can’t add two versions, so I decided to keep the one from G Suite.
+We can’t add two versions, so I kept the one from G Suite.

 You can find out more info about